 Below are the Bishop McNamara High School employment opportunities available at this time.

-Applications for Employment for all positions may be completed online at Application for Employment
+Applications for Employment for all positions should be completed online at Application for Employment

 The After School Study Hall Program Assistant monitors student activity to account for presence and whereabouts of all remaining on campus who are not a part of a sanctioned after-school activity.
 This may include a sports team, fine arts activity or a club monitored by an adult.
 Duties also include helping students with homework, projects or other endeavors.
 Program Assistants should help keep students on task so they can finish their work in the time assigned.
 This might require going over instructions with students, mediating disagreements, and reminding students to quiet down or concentrate on completing their homework.
 Because Program Assitants must also be vigilant about the safety of all students, some first aid and CPR training is preferred.